simaple-team/simaple/docs/modules/simulate_en.rst

 -------
 Any user behaviour corresponds to an Action.
 Simulations begin with the user creating and delivering an Action.
 Actions correspond to commands given to the character in-game.
 The Action is to either press a specific skill, or to wait for a specific time without any actions.
 Actions have the properties ``name``, ``method``, ``payload``.
-The explanations for these can be seen below under Reducer.

 Event
 -------

 An ``Event`` is the result of an ``Action``.
-By and large, Events can be divided into things that require handling like action delays and damage dealt, and events that guide the execution of certain skills for logging purposes.
+By and large, Events can be divided into things that require processing like action delays and damage dealt, and events that guide the execution of certain skills for logging purposes.
-Events do not necessarily need to be processed; other than delay events which progress the time of the entire system, events do not need to be processed.
+Other than delay events which progress the time of the entire system, events do not necessarily need to be processed.
 The "Elapsed time" event is the only event that requires processing; this is to allow the Player to apply different delays than the normal expected skill delays, e.g. during skill animation cancellation.

 State
 -------
 ``State`` refers to the state of the skills of the simulated character.
 In general, an ``Action`` changes a ``State``, then causes one or more ``Event``.
 A ``State`` should contain all the information needed to be changed by any ``Action``.
-Conversely, no state will be modelled by any method other than ``State`` that can be modified by any ``Action``.
+At the same time, no state will be modelled by any method other than ``State`` that can be modified by any ``Action``.

 Entity
 -------